GuanceCloud/datakit/internal/export/doc/en/inputs/kafkamq.md

 The `dk_endpoint` `trace_api` `metric_api` corresponds to the address of the DataKit and the API address of the OpenTelemetry collector.

-> Note: The messages subscribed to from Kafka are not directly parsed, but are directly sent to the `OpenTelemetry` collector, so it is necessary to open the [OpenTelemetry collector](openTelemetry. md).
+> Note: Messages consumed from Kafka are forwarded to the `OpenTelemetry` collector instead of being parsed directly.
+Therefore, enable the [OpenTelemetry collector](opentelemetry.md).
 Currently, only the `x-protobuf` data stream format is supported.

 ### Example {#example}